-Tofacitinib is used alone or with other medications to treat rheumatoid arthritis (condition in which the body attacks its own joints causing pain, swelling, and loss of function) in adults who cannot be treated with methotrexate (Otrexup, Rasuvo, Trexall) alone.
-Tofacitinib is also used with methotrexate or other similar medications to treat psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin) in people who cannot be treated with these medications alone.
+Tofacitinib is used alone or with other medications to treat rheumatoid arthritis (condition in which the body attacks its own joints causing pain, swelling, and loss of function) in people who did not respond to methotrexate (Otrexup, Rasuvo, Trexall).
+It is also used along with methotrexate or certain similar medications to treat psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin) in people who did not respond to these medications alone.
+Tofacitinib is used to treat ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum).
 Tofacitinib is in a class of medications called Janus kinase (JAK) inhibitors.
 It works by decreasing the activity of the immune system.

 How should this medicine be used?

 Tofacitinib comes as a tablet and as an extended-release (long-acting) tablet to take by mouth.
 For treatment of ulcerative colitis, rheumatoid arthritis, or psoriatic arthritis, the tablet is usually taken with or without food twice a day .
 For treatment of rheumatoid arthritis or psoriatic arthritis, the extended-release tablet is usually taken with or without food once daily .
 Take tofacitinib at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tofacitinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the extended-release tablets whole; do not split, chew, or crush them.